Managing Crop Residues for Soil Health

 Mineralizable nitrogen (N) is a measure of the microbial activity that makes N available from SOM, and has been shown to be correlated with crop growth (Wang et al. 2018).
 Potentially mineralizable nitrogen (PMN) provides an estimate of the N available for plant-uptake throughout the growing season.
 PMN was analyzed using a 14-day anaerobic lab incubation at 30 °C on 5-gram field-moist soil samples, following methods from Keeney and Nelson (1982).
 Soils were analyzed for ammonium, NH4+, at day zero and at day 14, using a 1M potassium chloride (KCl) extraction and Lachat autoanalyzer (Lachat Instruments, Loveland, CO) in MSU’s Environmental Analytical Laboratory.
 Plant available nitrogen is calculated from the difference in pre- and post-incubation NH4+ concentrations.

 Soil enzymes are a catalyst for nutrient cycling and are an indication of microbial activity, as they are released into soils primarily by soil bacteria and fungi.
 We have used them as an indicator of impacts of cover crops on soils in dryland production (Housman et al. 2021).
-Enzymes respond quickly to disturbances, providing an early indication of the trajectory of soil quality with changes in land management practices and crop rotation (reference).
+Enzymes respond quickly to disturbances, providing an early indication of the trajectory of soil quality with changes in land management practices and crop rotation.
 Soil extracellular enzyme activity was analyzed in 1-gram of field-moist soil and incubated with the p-nitrophenol enzyme-specific substrate at 37 °C for 1-hour, and assayed for a colorimetric response spectrophotometrically.
 Controls and duplicates for each sample were analyzed following the procedure outlined by Dick et al. (1996) and Parham and Deng (2000).
 Five enzymes were analyzed, including β-1,4,-N-acetyl glucosaminidase (nitrogen cycle), β-1,4-glucosidase (carbon cycle), arylsulfatase (sulfur cycle), and alkaline and acid phosphatases (phosphorus cycle), in the Zabinski Laboratory.
-The geometric mean will be used to compare enzyme activity between the different crop rotations and residual organic matter inputs at each site.
+The geometric means were used to compare enzyme activity between the different crop rotations and residual organic matter inputs at each site.

 Soil organic matter (SOM) is the portion of soil composed of plant residue and decomposing organisms, humus, and the active decomposing organic matter.
 Post-harvest crop residue provides a source of SOM and ample nutrient supply, water holding capacity and increased infiltration rate, soil aggregation, and erosion prevention.
 Because of the difficulty in directly measuring SOM, permanganate oxidizable carbon (POXC) was measured as a proxy for SOM.
 Soil POXC was analyzed in duplicates with 2.5-gram of air-dried and pulverized soil, ground for 12-hours to a fine consistency of <0.1-mm.
 The soils were combined with 18-mL of deionized water and 2-mL of 0.2 M potassium permanganate (KMnO4) in 1 M calcium chloride (CaCl2).
 A diluted aliquot of the sample was assessed for a colorimetric response that was measured spectrophotometrically, following methods developed by Weil et al. (2003).
 This method is more sensitive to land management impacts than TOC, and has been closely linked to soil respiration, microbial biomass, and soil aggregation (Bongiorno et al. 2019).